puzzle/kubernetes-techlab/labs/03_first_steps.md

 **Note:** Please make sure, the be finshed with [Lab 2](02_cli.md).

-Our Kubernetes Cluster of the techlab environment runs on [cloudscale.ch](cloudscale.ch) and has been provisioned with [Rancher](https://rancher.com/).
-You can login into the Cluster with a local Rancher User
+Our Kubernetes cluster of the techlab environment runs on [cloudscale.ch](cloudscale.ch) and has been provisioned with [Rancher](https://rancher.com/).
+You can login into the cluster with a Rancher user.

+**Note:** For details about your credentials to log in, ask your teacher.

 ### Login and choose Kubernetes Cluster

-Login into the Rancher WebGUI with your assigned user and the choose the desired Cluster
+Login into the Rancher WebGUI with your assigned user and the choose the desired cluster.

-On thr Cluster Dashboard you find top right a Button with `Kubeconfig File`.
-Save the config File into your Home-Directory `.kube/config`.
-Verify afterwards if `kubectl` works correctly e.g. wiht `kubectl version`
+On the cluster dashboard you find top right a button with `Kubeconfig File`.
+Save the config file into your homedirectory `.kube/config`.
+Verify afterwards if `kubectl` works correctly e.g. with `kubectl version`

-**Note:** If you already have a Kubeconfig File, you might need to merge the Rancher Entries with yours.
+**Note:** If you already have a kubeconfig file, you might need to merge the Rancher entries with yours.

 ## Create a namespace